 Arthur's Pass Township is a bustling place in the peak season with many walkers and adventurers using it as a base for the forays into the mountains of Arthur's pass National Park.
 The Department of Conservation centre here has an excellent display of the local history and is a great source of information for the many short walks in the area.

-Arthur’s Pass National park straddles the Southern Alps and because of this, offers a landscape of contrast.
+Arthur’s Pass National Park straddles the Southern Alps and because of this, offers a landscape of contrast.
 The Western regions of the park benefit from the high rainfall that drops from the prevailing winds as it ascends the main divide, creating lush rainforests.
 The east is much drier and dominated by beech forest.
-Between the two lies the mountainous areas of the Southern Alps with home to kea and snow tussock.
+Between the two lies the mountainous areas of the Southern Alps, home to kea and snow tussock.

-The village still exists and provides amenities including a store, cafes, restaurants and the Department of Conservation visitor center.
-There are a number of ways to explore the National Park, including hiking, caving and bird-watching.
-Visit the DOC visitor center, to be advised on the most suitable walks for your ability and the weather conditions.
-Alternatively if you are staying at Grasmere Lodge or Wilderness Lodge Arthur’s Pass you are right on the park’s doorstep.
+The village still exists and provides amenities including a store, cafes, restaurants and the Department of Conservation visitor centre.
+There are several ways to explore the National Park, including hiking, caving and bird-watching.
+Visit the DOC visitor centre, to be advised on the most suitable walks for your ability and the weather conditions.

 Your accommodation: Wilderness Lodge, Arthurs Pass